VAUXHALL Motors has moved to calm fears among its 2,000 staff in Ellesmere Port following speculation of a takeover by Fiat.

 It emerged this week Fiat was one of several car manufacturers interested in taking a stake in Vauxhall’s owners, General Motors Europe.

-Reports suggest while Fiat, whose brands include Ferrari, have pledged to secure the survival of three Opel plants in Germany, they have been silent on the North Road, Ellesmere Port, and Luton sites.
+Reports suggest while Fiat, whose brands include Ferrari, has pledged to secure the survival of three Opel plants in Germany, it has been silent on the North Road, Ellesmere Port, and Luton sites.

 Unite general secretary Tony Woodley, from Little Sutton, warned if plants in Germany are saved by Fiat, closure in Britain would be inevitable.

 “One thing we all know, right now there are three plants too many in Europe.
 The two scheduled for closing were German.
 If they’re not closing, which plants are?’ he asked.